 "Standards are documents setting out specifications, procedures and guidelines.
 They are designed to ensure products, services and systems are safe, reliable and consistent."
 (Standards Australia)

 This resource provides access to the current collection of ASTM Standards using IHS Standards Expert.
 These standards begin with the acronym 'ASTM'.
 IHS Standards Expert also provides access to an index of over 1.6 million standards, specifications, codes, regulations and related documents from government, military and commercial sources.
-Users need to create an individual log-in to access the search screen, then limit the search to 'My Subscriptions', otherwise results will include standards and codes which are not part of our available access
+Users must create their own account before using this database.
+Please click this link to create an account.
+Once your account is activated, please return here and access the platform via the ASTM link.
+Please note that only a limited selection of Standards are available to University of Newcastle staff and students.
+To search the subscribed content, please filter by "My Subscriptions".

 Over 3-million full-text documents in electrical engineering, computer science and electronics.
 Contains full text documents from IEEE journals, transactions, magazines, letters, conference proceedings, standards and IET (Institution of Engineering and Technology) publications.